Creme Fraiche (probiotic-sour cream)

 Tara Carpenter, NC.

-Cultured cream is a fancy name for sour cream, a.k.a. crème fraiche and simple to make …. all you need is a jar, cream, and starter* to break down milk protein (casein) and convert milk sugar (lactose) into lactic acid.
+Cultured cream is a fancy name for sour cream or what is traditionally called crème fraiche.
+Very simple to make!!
+All you need is a glass jar, cream, and culture starter* to break down protein in milk called casein) and to convert sugar in milk called lactose into lactic acid.

 1 packet of culture starter* (or 2 tablespoons cultured buttermilk)